remilemonnier/Redis/README.md

 Send redis command to different server with a simple consistent hashing algorithm.
 Ignore server not responding.

+When a redis server fall, keys are dispatched on the other servers.

 ```
 $server_config = array(
         'php50' => array (